Manage abuse sent via text or email

 If you are receiving image-based abuse via email, you can block the email address in your settings.

-Follow the below links to further information for your service.
+Follow the below links to find information for your service.

 Text, MMS and email

-The Handling of Life Threatening and Unwelcome Communications Code may also be helpful in circumstances where you are unable to block the phone number or email address and the communication is frequent and repeated over a period of time.
+The Handling of Life Threatening and Unwelcome Communications Code may also be helpful if you are unable to block the phone number or email address and the communication is frequent and repeated over a period of time.

 Most mobile phone service and email account providers also offer advice and information on how to deal with communication that is unwanted, unwelcome, obscene, abusive or malicious.
-If you’ve been unable to stop the communication on your own, contact your service provider.
+If you have been unable to stop the communication on your own, contact your service provider.

-Follow the below links to contact information for the main telecommunications providers.
+Follow the links below to find contact information for the main telecommunications providers.